Note: Donations are in Australian Dollars

 SPONSOR A STUDENT

-Because of extreme poverty in this part of Kenya many children do not have the opportunity to attend secondary school.
+Because of extreme poverty in this part of Kenya many children do not have the opportunity to complete secondary school.

-Once the results of the KCPE are known, the Agolomuok Students Support Group selects bright needy students to continue their secondary education.
-The students are considered to have both the academic ability and the personal qualities needed to succeed at secondary school.
+The KPC CBO selects bright needy students to be sponsored at Senior Secondary School.
+Students must have both the academic ability and the personal qualities needed to succeed.
 A Mentor is appointed for each student to provide support and encouragement and to monitor their progress.

-For a commitment of $49 per month OR $588 per year, you can change the life of a Kenya Kid.
+For a commitment of $49 per month OR $588 per year, you can change the life of a Kenyan child.

-Sponsorship of $49 per month or $588 per year covers the cost of day school fees and textbooks.
+Sponsors support their student to complete Senior Secondary School.
+Sponsorship of $49 per month or $588 per year covers the cost of school fees and textbooks.

 kenya-kids-sponsorship-case-study